NWChemEx/.github/.github/pull_request_template.md

 <!---
     Some features have obvious extensions or use cases.
 If you're only targeting a specific use case and don't want to worry about other use cases in this PR please make that clear.
+As appropriate, open an issue for anything not in scope that will need to be or could be done in the future.
 --->